 Two days after the terrorist attack of Sept.
 11, 2011 in which militant Arab Muslims attacked New York and Washington, Rev. Jerry Falwell appeared on "The 700 Club" television show and declared:

-The usual theological clarification of this statement is that God did not actively violently attack people, but rather lifted his usual protection and allowed the attacks to happen; one might see the moral distinction as analogous to passive euthanasia.
+The usual theological clarification of this statement is that God did not actively violently attack people, but rather lifted his usual protection and allowed the attacks to happen; one might see the moral distinction as analogous to that between active and passive euthanasia.

-A few people agreed with him.
+A few prominent people agreed with Falwell.
 That year, on Oct.
 4, the Rev. Lou Sheldon opined that relief services for victims of the terrorist attack should be meted out with a priority rating based on the victims' sexual orientations and marital status.

 Most people, however, leapt to disagree with Falwell's statement.
 Ralph G. Neas, president of People for the American way, called Falwell's broadcast "absolutely inappropriate and irresponsible."
 Spencer Phillips made the pointed jab in Front Page Magazine on Sept.
 17, 2001 that Falwell's type of coercive, us-and-them fundamentalism "may have been the inspiration for 9/11 because it is an opinion wholly shared by the Islamic fundamentalists behind the attack."